huytran888/PDFTranslator/README.md

 5. Select Translate
 6. See message selected text displayed.
 To complete this project, user should go to "PDFTranslate\Samples\Starter\Starter.cpp" and the function TranslateAction and traslate the valuate outText before it is displayed.

+## Prize Info
+If you completed the challenges and you match , you may submit you project to email Huy_Tran@foxitsoftware.com Participants must meet the following requirement for submission:
+* Must be students 18 years old or older before attempting the challenge
+* Must be able to provide active student varification
+* Must be able to legally accept the gift/prize

 ## Where can I find Foxit PhantomPDF Plug-in APIs?
 Please see "PDFTranslate\Document\Foxit Reader PDF API Reference.pdf"

 ## Need Support?
 For Support, please contact Huy_Tran@foxitsoftware.com Join our Discord: https://discord.gg/5KGszf4H

+## Don't like this challenge and want to create your own?
+You can your own challenge and also recieve a prize of completing the challenge that you set up for yourself.
+Draft a proposal and send it to Huy_Tran@foxitsoftware.com.

+## Are there other challenges?
+Yes, here are the links to the others:
+PDF QR Code Reader Challenge: https://github.com/huytran888/PDFQRCodeReader

+## Is the prize still available for this challenge?
+Yes